mohammadsleiman/mohammadsleiman/README.md

 - [**Netvyne**](https://www.netvyne.com/), a startup I co-founded to bring a comment section to every url on the internet.
 Built using HTML/CSS/JS, Flask, and PostgreSQL, this chrome extension injects a feature-rich, moderated comment section right into the HTML of every webpage.
 Through the main web application, users can add friends, share content & thoughts, and discover content through a feed.

+- [**SCE**](https://sce.engr.sjsu.edu/), a San Jose State University club where I served as a software development team officer.
+My role included designing new Data Objects and revamping API's across the 10,000 line codebase to support them.
+I mainly worked with Node JS.
+It is currently used by over 300+ organization members.